muralidhar-nalabothula/PurcellCpp/README.md

 where sigma is optical conductivity tensor(units Siemens) at the interface.

  Note that the order of the elements is very importrant.
-The top most elements (closer to dipole ) are arranged to right and bottom elements (far from dipole) are arranged at left.
+The top most elements (closer to dipole ) are arranged to right and bottom elements (far from dipole) are arranged towards left.

 For Example, ff you have the following system: dipole ---> dielectric ---->2D material (with 2D surface optical conductivity) ---> Substrate, then you system is